 Sophie Simon Solves Them All.
 I adore this “humorously brusque” heroine who is a genius in spite of her parents who aren’t quite sure why she would want to learn about calculus at the tender age of eight.
 Sophie, on the other hand, is still learning all about what it means to have friends.
 A wonderful book.

 Phineas L. MacGuire . . .
-Erupts!: The First Experiment (From the Highly Scientific Notebooks of Phineas L. MacGuire).
+Erupts!: The First Experiment (From the Highly Scientific Notebooks of Phineas L. MacGuire) (series) by Frances O’Roark Dowell, illustrated by Preston McDaniels.
 Phineas (aka “Mac”) is a fourth grader who goes through life looking at everything from a scientific angle.
-He observes, collects and applies data and when he is paired with the new kid at school for a science experiment they have to figure out how to work together.
+He observes, collects and applies data, but when he is paired with the new kid at school for a science experiment the pair have to figure out how to work together.
 The writing is funny and clever and kids will easily relate to the characters.
-Plus, there are a lot of erupting volcanoes!
-The end of the book even includes several experiments for readers to try at home.
+The book even includes several experiments for readers to try at home.

 Books for Kids Who Have Secret Powers